nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

 ```

 Ensure you have the JUnit 5 setup in your IDE to start writing and running JUnit 5 tests.

+> **Note:** JUnit is a framework for writing unit tests
+> - A unit test is a test of a **single class**
+> - -  A **test case** is a single test of a single method
+> - -  A **test suite** is a collection of test cases

+> Unit testing is particularly important when software requirements change frequently
+ > - Code often has to be refactored to incorporate the changes
+> - Unit testing helps ensure that the refactored code continues to work

 ---